NHS pension schemes compared — 1995, 2008 and 2015.

 - ▸The 1995 Section uses 1/80th accrual and pays an automatic 3× lump sum.
 Normal pension age is 60.
 [NHS Pensions]

-- ▸The 2008 Section uses 1/60th accrual with no automatic lump sum.
+- ▸The 2008 Section uses 1/60th accrual with no automatic lump sum for most members.
 Normal pension age is 65.
 [NHS Pensions]

 - ▸The 2015 Scheme uses 1/54th career average accrual.
-Normal pension age is state pension age.
+Normal pension age is state pension age, or 65 if later.
 [NHS Pensions]

 The 2015 Scheme